MiKTeX/miktex/README.md

 # MiKTeX

-MiKTeX is both a C/C++ implemenentation of TeX & Friends and a TeX distribution.
+MiKTeX is both a modern C/C++ implemenentation of TeX & Friends and a TeX distribution.

 The [MiKTeX Project Page](https://miktex.org) is the place to go, if you want to learn more about MiKTeX.